BackofenLab/AxoWise/docs/journalStructure.md

 ## Circulation Research: IF 16.2 (17)
 ### Data Availability
 ### Methods

+## American Journal of Respiratory and Critical Care Medicine: IF 24.7

 **General Observation:** Most publications started adding source code from 2019 onwards